Sophietje/Verification-Tool-Overview/Tools/Provers/Vampire.md

 #### Related tools (tools mentioned or compared to in the paper):

 #### Meta
-:: PV3 :: proves a theorem in first order logic
+:: PV5 :: can produce proofs for theorems in first order logic